lukasbach/pensieve/readme.md

 # <img src="icon.svg" width="24"> Pensieve

-> Desktop app for recording meetings from locally running apps and transcribing and summarizing them with a local LLM
+> Desktop app for recording meetings or memos from locally running apps and transcribing and summarizing them with a local LLM

 <div align="center">
     <a href="https://github.com/lukasbach/pensieve/releases/latest">